List of Top Valuation Books

 - Determining Value: Valuation Models and Financial Statements ( Get this book )

-Let us discuss each of the valuation books in detail along with its key takeaways and reviews.
+Let us discuss each valuation book in detail and its key takeaways and reviews.

 by Benjamin Graham

-It is considered as the most important book ever written on the topic of investing and valuation.
-Written in 1949, the book has many inspiring quotes by Benjamin Graham that can really motivate you for a career in finance.
-In this book, Graham Benjamin enlightens us about the strategies that can be used to reach our goals and how the risks involved can be minimized.
-Concepts of value investing are explained so well that you can easily understand how to invest on the basis of assets and profits.
-Graham has tried to cover all the important aspects of technical trading in the book.
-According to his philosophy of investing, buy stocks and bonds at a discount to their intrinsic value.
-By including a margin-of-safety at the time of purchase, an investor does not have to rely on accurately forecasting what the future will bring.
-This book is considered as the bible of finance and has been rated 4.25 stars out of 5 by Goodreads.com.
+It is considered the most important book ever written on investing and valuation.
+Although it was written in 1949, the book has many inspiring quotes by Benjamin Graham that can motivate you to a career in finance.
+In this book, Benjamin Graham enlightens us about the strategies one can use to reach our goals and how the risks involved can be minimized.
+Concepts of value investing are explained so well that you can easily understand how to invest based on assets and profits.
+Benjamin Graham has tried to cover all the important aspects of technical trading in the book.
+According to his investing philosophy, buy stocks and bonds at a discount to their intrinsic value.
+In addition, by including a margin of safety at the purchase, an investor does not have to rely on accurately forecasting what the future will bring.
+This book is considered the bible of finance and has been rated 4.25 stars out of 5 by goodreads.com.

 #2 – Theory of Investment Value